data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Using checksums for row comparison.md

 Applicability
 This pattern is applicable in any ETL process that performs record comparisons against historical records.
 In some cases it may be required to calculate the checksum in the Staging Area as well, for instance as part of a Full Outer Join interface or Disaster Recovery for native CDC.
 Structure
-The key aspect regarding the role of record comparisons (with or without using checksums to achieve this) is to be aware of the role the OMD_CDC_OPERATION plays.
+The key aspect regarding the role of record comparisons (with or without using checksums to achieve this) is to be aware of the role the CDC_OPERATION plays.
 The possible scenarios as listed in the table below:
 Process
 Approach